800B Fifth Avenue, Suite 1

 How are mucoceles diagnosed?

-Dr. Stein will examine any swelling or lumps in your mouth to determine their cause.
-Depending on the size and location of the lump, as well as the patient history, Dr. Stein may elect to perform several different tests.
-In some cases, Dr. Stein may put pressure on the lump to see if it changes color.
+Your oral surgeon will examine any swelling or lumps in your mouth to determine their cause.
+Depending on the size and location of the lump, as well as your patient history, your surgeon may elect to perform several different tests.
+In some cases, your surgeon may put pressure on the lump to see if it changes color.
 A lump that blanches under pressure may indicate a hemangioma, which is a harmless growth of blood vessels.
-Dr. Stein may elect to remove any swollen tissue to send it out for laboratory examination.
+Your oral surgeon may elect to remove any swollen tissue to send it out for laboratory examination.
 In some cases, X-rays will help determine if there is a salivary gland stone present or a specialized mucocele known as a ranula.
-Dr. Stein will discuss any tests with you and answer any questions that you may have.
+Dr. Stein and Dr. Koslovsky will discuss any tests with you and answer any questions that you may have.

 How are MUCOCELES treated?

 A mucocele is usually removed surgically with either a scalpel or laser.
 The removed tissue will be sent to a laboratory for evaluation.
-Dr. Stein will meet with you to discuss the details of your procedure and answer any questions you may have before treatment.
+Our oral surgeons will meet with you to discuss the details of your procedure and answer any questions you may have before treatment.

 RATED #1 ON DR. OOGLE